abhisheknanarkar24/Create-local-repository/README.md

 # Create-local-repository
-This repository contains instruction and example to create local repository on Linux
+This repository contains instruction and example to create local repository on Linux (RHEL/centOS/Oracle Linux)

-Why Local Repository?

 - To avoid dependencies issue with package.
 - Installing each dependency seaparately takes more time.